3 columns layout - ok in ff, safari but not ie

 .middcol { float: left; width: 450px; margin: 0 30px 16px 0; }

-.leftlast { float: right; margin: 0; }and in the page is like this:
+.leftlast { float: right; margin: 0; }

-</div>it displays ok in all browsers but problem begins when i insert in the middle column an image that's wider than 450 pixels. in ff and safari that image just stretches over the right column (which is just what i want) but in ie, the middle column and the right one, go down, under the left column because that's where there's place for both columns. i don't want this. i want ie to do basically the same thing as ff and safari.
+it displays ok in all browsers but problem begins when i insert in the middle column an image that's wider than 450 pixels. in ff and safari that image just stretches over the right column (which is just what i want) but in ie, the middle column and the right one, go down, under the left column because that's where there's place for both columns. i don't want this. i want ie to do basically the same thing as ff and safari.

 how do i do it?